Division V. Building Permits

 C. For nonresidential/commercial projects or multifamily residential projects (including apartment and condominium projects) where all necessary utility infrastructure is not immediately available, the development review committee shall review each project on a case-by-case basis to determine the amount of infrastructure that will be required prior to issuance of a building permit.

-D. Development review committee decisions may be appealed to the city council.
+E. Development review committee decisions may be appealed to the city council.
 It is the responsibility of each applicant to provide sufficient information to demonstrate the reason and justification for the exception, and that they can provide acceptable temporary alternatives for power, water, and fire protection during construction.
 [Ord.
+O-23-2024 § 2 (Exh.
+A); Ord.
 O-04-2015 § 2 (Exh.
 A); Ord.
 O-23-2005 § 3 (Exh.
 1(2) § 12.5)].

 16.60.060 Approved plan on construction site.

-The approved plot plan and construction plans that have been stamped and signed by the architectural review committee, neighborhood association and building department officials, as applicable, shall be on the job site for all inspections.
+The plot plan and construction plans that have been stamped and signed by the building official or designee and fire marshal (if required) or designee, or an electronic copy thereof, shall be on the job site for all inspections.
 Contractors that do not have the approved plan on the job site may not be eligible for an inspection and charged a reinspection fee at the discretion of the building official and as allowed by the International Building Code or the International Residential Code.
 [Ord.
+O-23-2024 § 2 (Exh.
+A); Ord.
 O-23-2005 § 3 (Exh.
 1(2) § 12.6)].

 16.60.070 Issuance of a certificate of occupancy.

 Structures that comply with all of the International Building Code or International Residential Code requirements, this title and any other conditions imposed through a site plan review or conditional use process may be eligible to receive a certificate of occupancy.
+Structures may not be issued a certificate of occupancy until verification has been provided that any required water rights have been dedicated to the city or purchased with the city, and permanent infrastructure is complete (including paved roads, curb and gutter, sidewalk, street signs, required landscaping, and all required utilities).
 Upon receiving a certificate of occupancy, the owner, builder or contractor may request that the bond be reimbursed with interest.
 [Ord.
+O-23-2024 § 2 (Exh.
+A); Ord.
 O-23-2005 § 3 (Exh.
 1(2) § 12.7)].

 16.60.080 Temporary certificates of occupancy.